Jachu5/jachu5.github.io/post_bck/new/kotlin_en.md

 title: Kotlin
 name: kotlin
 ---
 Some weeks ago, at the Droidcon 2015 in Madrid, several lecturers like Antonio Leiva [Antonio Leiva](http://antonioleiva.com/), talked about a programming language that called my attention, Kotlin.
-I had already heard about Kotlin but not in detail, so I started a research and I did some demos, and the result was good, I really liked it, its learning curve is surprisingly easy and fast and its functional components are really interesting.
+I had already heard about Kotlin but not in detail, so I started a research and I did some demos, the result was good, I really liked it, its learning curve is surprisingly easy and fast and its functional components are really interesting.

-Kotlin is created and maintained by Jetbrains, the company behind IntelliJ, and it runs on the JVM (Java Virtual Machine), but will talk about it later.
-It is a object oriented language and as I mentioned before, it has some functional aspects which make it a very interesting Java alternative.
+Kotlin is created and maintained by Jetbrains, the company behind IntelliJ, and it runs on the JVM (Java Virtual Machine).
+It is an object oriented language and as I mentioned before, it has some functional aspects which make it a very interesting Java alternative.

 **Why I like Kotlin**
-- Its learning curve is fast, everybody compares Kotlin with Scala, I am a beginner in both, but I find Kotlin easier but also more limited than Scala.
+- Its learning curve is fast, everybody compares Kotlin with Scala, I am a beginner with both so make a comparison is hard but I find Kotlin easier and maybe also more limited than Scala.
 - It is lightweight; the Kotlin library is only 1073KB.
 - It offers a good Java interoperability.
 - It is becoming a real Java alternative to the Android community, I have not tried yet the Android version, but programmers are really excited with it.